sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 ---
 layout: post
 title: "ambari cluster on docker"
-date: 2014-06-11 12:51:14 +0200
+date: 2014-06-17 10:51:14 +0200
 comments: true
 categories: [Apache Ambari,Docker, Hadoop, DevOps]
 author: Lajos Papp
-published: false
+published: true
 ---

 # Apache Ambari provisioned Hadoop cluster on Docker

-We are getting close to release our **Docker-based Hadoop Provisioning** project.
+We are getting close to release and open source our **Docker-based Hadoop Provisioning** project.
 The [slides](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning)
-were presented recently at the [Hadoop Summit](http://hadoopsummit.org/san-jose/), and there is an interest to learn the technical details.
+were presented recently at the [Hadoop Summit](http://hadoopsummit.org/san-jose/), and there is an interest from the community to learn the technical details.

-The project (called Cloudbreak) will provide a REST API to provision a Hadoop cluster - anywhere.
+The project - called [Cloudbreak](http://docs.cloudbreak.apiary.io/) - will provide a REST API to provision a Hadoop cluster - anywhere.
 The cluster can be hosted on AWS EC22, Azure, physical servers or even your laptop, but always based on the same concept:
 [Apache Ambari](http://ambari.apache.org/) managed [Docker](http://www.docker.com/)
 containers.

-This blog entry is the first in a series, where we describe the Docker layer
+This blog entry is the first in a series, where we describe the Docker layer step-by-step:
-step-by-step:

 - Single-node Docker based Hadoop "cluster" locally
 - Multi-node Docker based Hadoop cluster
-- Multi-node Docker based Hadoop cluster on EC22
+- Multi-node Docker based Hadoop cluster on EC2
+- Cloudbreak

 ## Get Docker